Ardagh (barony)

-Ardagh (Ardach) is a barony in County Longford, Republic of Ireland.
+Ardagh (Ardach) is a barony in County Longford, Ireland.

 Etymology

 Ardagh barony derives its name from the village of Ardagh, County Longford (from Árd-achadh, "high pasture").

 Location

 Ardagh barony is located in eastern County Longford.

 History

 In Early Christian times Ardagh was the centre of Tethbae Deiscirt (South Tethbae).
 Ardagh barony was formed from the territory of Sleughtwilliam (Edgeworthstown), the territory of Clangillernan (Templemichael), and from part of the church lands in the parishes of Ardagh and Ballymacormick.

 List of settlements

 Below is a list of settlements in Ardagh barony: